-- The Miami Tribe spoke Native American Algonquian language called Miami-Illinois.
-It was also spoken by other Indian tribes that lived in Missouri, Illinois, western Ohio and Indiana.
-The Miami Tribe of Oklahoma are now working with the Miami University in Oxford, Ohio, to revive the Miami-Illinois which has been forgotten over the time.
+The Miami Tribe spoke Native American Algonquian language called Miami-Illinois, which was also spoken by other Indian tribes that lived in Missouri, Illinois, western Ohio, and Indiana.
+The Miami Tribe of Oklahoma is now working with the Miami University in Oxford, Ohio, to revive the Miami-Illinois language which has been forgotten over time.

 Miami Tribe Customs

-The Miami people religion is based on spirits called “Manitous”.
+The Miami people’s religion is based on spirits called “Manitous”.
 They tried to get power from these spirits by giving them respect and sacrifices.
-Once the person get connected with the spirit, the spirit will become his guardian and grant him supernatural powers.
-Miami religion centered around Individual and group attempts to gain power from spirits
+Once the person gets connected with the spirit, the spirit will become his guardian and grant him supernatural powers.
+Miami religion centered around Individual and group attempts to gain power from spirits.

 The most prominent ceremony of the Miami tribe was the Calumet Dance.
-It was performed to please the spirits (Manitous) to get power usually before a fight or war.
-The calumet is a pipe which is made from stone and wood.
-It is decorated wit feathers and paint.
+It was performed to please the spirits (Manitous) to get power, usually before a fight or war.
+The calumet is a pipe made from stone and wood, decorated with feathers and paint.

 Miami Tribe Clothes